Azure/azure-quickstart-templates/101-vm-simpleUbuntu/GettingStarted-ubuntu.md

 ### Using Azure CLI with Visual Code

-type on the terminal windows: **az login**
+type on the terminal window: **az login**

 ![Screen](./images/azlogin.png)

-You will be redirected to the Azure Portal where you can use your credentials to log in.
+You will be redirected to the Azure Portal where you can use your credentials to login into.

-After logged in you have your subscription, azure shows you all the subscriptions you have.
-If you more than one subscription you can set the right one, using the following command:
+After login, you have your credentials.

+To set the right subscription, you can use the following command:

 #### az account set --subscription "your subscription id"